pingcap/docs/system-variables.md

 > **Note:**
 >
 > - Since TiDB v6.5.0, the newly created cluster uses Cost Model Version 2 by default.
-If you upgrade from a TiDB version earlier than v6.5.0 to v6.5.0 or later, the `tidb_cost_model_version` does not changed.
+If you upgrade from a TiDB version earlier than v6.5.0 to v6.5.0 or later, the `tidb_cost_model_version` value does not change.
 > - Switching the version of the cost model might cause changes to query plans.

 - Scope: SESSION | GLOBAL